danderson00/DynamicOData/README.md

 # DynamicOData

-This library converts OData filter queries into IQueryable objects that encapsulate a query against a remote database.
+This library converts OData filter queries into IQueryable objects that encapsulate a query against a remote database, without requiring compiled C# classes.

 The query generator requires an initial schema expressed as an `IDictionary<string, Type>` where each key value pair represents the name and